Shohreh Bayat: Awards and honors

 In 2022, she won the Award of best European female Arbiter by FIDE, the Award ceremony was organised in Chennai during the 2022 World Chess Olympiad.

-Shohreh is a member of English national chess team and played for England in the European Team Chess Championship 2021 in Slovenia.
+Shohreh played for the England national chess team in the European women's Team Chess Championship 2021 in Slovenia.

-She is also a board member in English Chess Federation.

-Bayat is a Councillor at FIDE Arbiters Commission.

 Personal life

 Bayat is married and has family in Iran.
 In January 2020, she flew to England to seek asylum.
 Bayat had previously received a British visa for a chess tournament in Gibraltar.
-In London in 2020, she celebrated Rosh Hashanah for the first time.